codefresh-io/docs.codefresh.io/_docs/getting-started/deployment-to-kubernetes-quick-start-guide.md

 ## Automating deployments to Kubernetes

 The application is now running successfully in the Kubernetes cluster.
-We will setup a pipeline in Codefresh so that any commits that happen in Github, are automatically redeploying the application, giving us a true CI/CD pipeline.
+We will setup a pipeline in Codefresh so that any commits that happen in GitHub, are automatically redeploying the application, giving us a true CI/CD pipeline.

 To do this, we will add two extra steps in the basic pipeline created in the [previous tutorial]({{ site.baseurl }}/docs/getting-started/create-a-basic-pipeline/).